truemagic-coder/meteor-leaflet-demo/readme.md

 6. open browser to http://localhost:3000
 7. double-click on the map to add a marker - click the marker to delete it

+## Compat
+Tested with Webkit, Firefox, IE9, iPhone, and iPad

 ## Demo
 http://leaflet.meteor.com